dumbandstupid123/trace/README.md

 Drop in any component datasheet (PDF) and trace will read it, understand the pinout, power requirements, and recommended circuitry, and spit out verified Zener code: Diode's hardware description language.
 It runs the code through the `pcb build` compiler automatically and retries if it fails.

 I tested it on ESP32, STM32, and IMU datasheets.
 It gets it right most of the time on the first try.
+(KiCAD integration coming soon)

 ### How to run it